wultra/sike-java/docs/Readme.md

 PrivateKey priv = new SidhPrivateKey(sikeParam, Party.ALICE, secret);
 ```

-You can also import private keys from their octet string representation:
+It is also possible to import private keys from their octet string representation:

 ```java
 SikeParam sikeParam = new SikeParamP434(ImplementationType.OPTIMIZED);